ariga/atlas/doc/md/knowledge/postgres/partial-indexes.md

 (1 row)
 ```

 Now, suppose we want to accelerate the same query using the partial index.
-Let’s begin by dropping the existing index that we created earlier:
+Let's begin by dropping the existing index that we created earlier:

 ```sql
 DROP INDEX vaccinated_idx;